Skip to main content

 3. Open the cluster page → Monitoring tab.

-4. In the Tokens for Prometheus block, click Create token.
+4. In the Prometheus tokens block, click Create token.
 The token will be generated automatically.

 2. Get metrics in Prometheus format